MrSkwiggs/Netswift/README.md

 ## Installation

-Netswift is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+Netswift is available through:
+- [CocoaPods](https://cocoapods.org): To install it, simply add the following line to your Podfile
 ```ruby
 pod 'Netswift'
 ```
+- [Swift Package Manager](https://github.com/MrSkwiggs/Netswift): To install it, simply search for it throught XCode's integrated package navigator

 ## Author